squinkylabs/SquinkyVCV/docs/compressor2.md

 ![Comp Panel](./comp.png)

-## About Comp 2
+## About Comp II

-Comp2 is a 16 channel compressor designed to work with Mind Meld mixers, and other mixers that can send and receive effects on polyphonic cables.
+Comp II is a 16 channel compressor designed to work with Mind Meld mixers, and other mixers that can send and receive effects on polyphonic cables.

-CompII (and like it, Comp) is a conventional, if highly refined, compressor / limiter.
+Comp II (and like it, Comp) is a conventional, if highly refined, compressor / limiter.
 Most of the controls should be very familiar if you have used other compressors.
 It is a feed-forward compressor, designed for minimum coloration and distortion.

 It is fully polyphonic, and unlike Comp, each channel may have different settings.